-Attorney Mary Ellen Flynn obtained a $20,000 award of attorney’s fees for a parent who was granted sole custody and a substantial amount of child support in a Montgomery County divorce case.
-In this divorce case, the Court also ordered that private school tuition will be included in the calculation of child support guidelines and that the non-custodial parent would have only supervised visitation with the children because of his inappropriate behavior.
+Attorney Mary Ellen Flynn obtained an award of attorney’s fees for a parent who was granted sole custody and a substantial amount of child support in a Montgomery County divorce case.
+In this divorce case, the Court ordered that private school tuition will be included in the calculation of child support guidelines and that the non-custodial parent would have only supervised visitation with the children because of his inappropriate behavior.

 Compelling an ex-spouse to pay for the private education of a child and an award of attorney’s fees

 By filing suit, attorney Mary Ellen Flynn obtained a court order to compel her client’s former spouse to pay for their child’s Ivy League education.
 Although their marital settlement agreement had a provision for the spouse to cover the cost of the child’s college tuition, that parent insisted the child attend a local public university.
 Attorney Flynn based her argument on both parents’ means and education levels.
 As a result, she was able to get the student’s Ivy League dream school fees covered as well as the client’s attorney’s fees.

 Enforcing trust provisions so that the stepmother can live comfortably

 Our eightysomething client was the beneficiary of a trust created by her deceased husband.
 Her stepchildren insisted she should receive only the interest income from the trust because they needed to “protect” the principal (the step-children were the residual beneficiaries of the trust).
 Attorney Mary Ellen Flynn proved that the client was entitled to use the principal as well as the interest income for her purposes.
 As a result, the client was able to return to her home country, where she took up residence in a villa, complete with butler, chef, and driver.

 Enforcing alimony provision and obtaining an award of attorney’s fees